 Getting help with withdrawal

 It is often very difficult and sometimes impossible for a parent to reconnect with a withdrawn child without help.
-Don’t hesitate to seek professional support from a therapist.
+Don’t hesitate to seek professional support from a therapist, counselor, or coach.
 You should definitely seek professional help in the following cases:

 - Your child refuses to engage with you and keeps you at arm’s length.